 For the sake of MS Azure cloud usage optimization, regular monitoring of your spending is a must.
-Here are some tips to stick to in the first place:
+So here are some tips to stick to in the first place:

 - Use the MS Azure cost management dashboard.
-This dashboard provides detailed information about your overall Azure spending, as well as a breakdown for each service, and predicts how much you are to spend in the future.
+This dashboard provides detailed information about your overall Azure spending and a breakdown for each service and predicts how much you will spend in the future.

 - Set up cost alerts.
-Azure allows you to turn on alerts that will notify you when your cloud spending reaches a certain threshold.
+Azure lets you turn on alerts that notify you when your cloud spending reaches a certain threshold.
 This can help you react immediately and take measures to avoid unexpected charges.

 - Monitor cloud usage.
-Regular monitoring of Azure services being used can help you single out cost trends and try to figure out what can be done to turn the tide of your spending.
-For example, if you get to know that you’re using more storage than you need, you can reduce it to save money.
+Regular monitoring of Azure services being used can help you figure out cost trends and determine what can be done to turn the tide of your spending.
+For example, if you know you’re using more storage than you need, you can reduce it to save money.

 - It’s always worth considering using third-party tools, too.
-There is an abundance of options available for any set of requirements and budget, but almost all of them are capable of helping you minimize your expenses without any trade-offs and without compromising the advantages of using Azure.
+Of course, many options are available for any requirements and budget.
+Still, almost all of them are capable of helping you minimize your expenses without any trade-offs and without compromising the advantages of using Azure.

-One such tool is OptScale, which can be particularly helpful in this regard.
+One such tool is OptScale, which can be particularly helpful.
 It automates many of the manual tasks related to managing and monitoring your resources, making it easier to identify and address any areas where there is unnecessary spending.